-- 2.7 What Effect would a Fire have on our Neighbours None, the Church is surrounded by the churchyard and the nearest building is approximately 50 metres away. - 7.
-Slips, Trips and Falls there are no loose floor coverings in the church, the floor is reasonably even and the steps from the nave to the chancel are clearly visible with wide treads and low risers.
-The car park surface is in excellent condition.
-The churchyard grass is kept reasonably short and the paths clearly marked and have a flat wood chip surface.
-Overall, slip, trip and fall hazards are virtually non-existent.
-No remedial action is necessary. - 11.
-Manual Handling day to day activities do not involve the manual handling of any loads heavier or more difficult than the movement of lightweight chairs and fold-up tables.
-The risk of musculo-skeletal damage is minimal and it is not reasonably practicable to introduce aids or control measures. - 13.
-Hazardous Buildings and Glazing there is no glass below waist height and no action is required.
+2.7 What Effect would a Fire have on our Neighbours - None, the Church is surrounded by the churchyard and the nearest building is approximately 50 metres away.

+7. Slips, Trips and Falls - there are no loose floor coverings in the church, with some exceptions the floor is reasonably even and the steps from the nave to the chancel are clearly visible with wide treads and low risers.
+The car park surface is in good condition.
+The churchyard grass is kept reasonably short and the paths clearly marked.
+The only area where slips or trips are a hazard is near the North porch entrance.
+This has been mitigated by addition of non-slip mats.
+No remedial action is necessary.

+11. Manual Handling - day to day activities do not involve the manual handling of any loads heavier or more difficult than the movement of lightweight chairs and fold-up tables.
+The risk of muscular-skeletal damage is minimal and it is not reasonably practicable to introduce aids or control measures.

+13. Hazardous Buildings and Glazing - there is no glass below waist height.
+The quinquennial inspection reduces the risk of falling masonry and no action is required.